Silent Circle: History

-Silent Circle first performed in 1979 but soon parted ways.
-In the early '80s, the trio reformed and decided to form a more solid group.
-Hence, that marked the beginning of Silent Circle.
-Their first single, "Hide Away - Man is Comin'!", gained considerable limelight followed by a number of other successful singles like "Touch in the Night", "Stop the Rain", "Love is Just a Word" and "Time for Love".
+Silent Circle first performed in 1979, but soon parted ways.
+In the early '80s, the trio reformed and decided to form a more solid group, marking the beginning of Silent Circle.
+Their first single, "Hide Away - Man is Comin'!", gained considerable limelight.
+It was followed by a number of other successful singles like "Touch in the Night", "Stop the Rain", "Love is Just a Word" and "Time for Love".

 In 1986, they released their first album No. 1, consisting of 11 songs.
 The album was launched under the Blow-Up label of Intercord Company.
-Meanwhile, Harald Shaefer replaced Axel Breitung for public performances, and the band's founder and leader then devoted himself totally to writing and producing new songs.
+Meanwhile, Harald Shaefer replaced Axel Breitung for public performances.
+The band's founder and leader then devoted himself totally to writing and producing new songs.

 In 1987, 2 singles were released on Teldec, "Danger Danger" and "Oh, Don't Lose Your Heart Tonight".
-In 1990, another album was released by Silent Circle, containing 10 songs, two being from 1987 and two being remixes.
+In 1990, another album was released by Silent Circle, containing 10 songs, two from 1987 and two remixes.
 In 1993, a compilation entitled Best Of Silent Circle was released and contained only remixed and other versions of their old songs.
 In 1994, a new album was released entitled Back, containing 12 new songs.
-In 1998, they released another album entitled Stories 'bout Love containing 12 new songs.
+In 1998, they released another album entitled Stories 'bout Love, with 12 new songs.